minio/docs/source/reference/minio-mc/mc-tag-remove.rst

 Remove Tags from a Bucket or Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc tag remove` to remove tags from a bucket or object:
+Use :mc:`mc tag remove` to remove tags from a bucket or object:

 .. code-block:: shell
    :class: copyable